Getting Children to Eat Their Veggies

-- Cook with vegetable based sauces whenever possible.
+- Cook with vegetable-based sauces whenever possible.
 This way, children consume a serving of vegetables without even realizing it.

-- When grocery shopping, let your children choose their favorite vegetables, and get them involved in the meal preparation.
+- When grocery shopping, let your children choose their favourite vegetables, and get them involved in the meal preparation.
 When children are given input and their preferences are considered, they may be more willing to eat the meals that are prepared.

 Practices to avoid: